 We love anything flavored with fresh oranges!
 These orange pull aparts are right up there among our favorites.
 They taste like orange rolls, only better!
 You get that fresh warm bread, but the pieces are coated in an orange sugared buttery caramel.
+So it's orange sticky rolls, or a sticky orange roll ring, bursting with flavor.
 Can you say YUM?!

 Orange pull aparts are perfect fare for your next breakfast or brunch.
 Everyone loves this special sweet roll combination.
 They are easy to make and so scrumptious!
 We make them in a bundt pan or angel food cake pan because we like the ring shape and they bake evenly.
 You could actually make them in a loaf pan or cake pan, but the middle might be a bit doughy when the outer portion is finished baking.

 Use roll dough

 You can use a favorite roll dough recipe like our homemade dinner rolls dough.
 Or, you can take a short cut and use frozen roll dough like Rhodes or Bridgeford.
 It's easy to cut apart frozen dough with kitchen shears once the dough is partially thawed.

 Coat the dough balls in sugar and orange zest

 Next, mix granulated sugar and orange zest together in a large bowl.
 Dip each dough piece into the zest/sugar mixture and place in baking pan.